 It wasn't until the late 19th century and early 20th century that a more academic approach to excavation was used, including the use of plaster casts.

 What wasn't so impressive about Pompeii are some of the methods of preservation, at least up to this point.
-Closets full of relic bins, intact terra cotta pots and urns and bones, are covered with dust, and completely exposed to the sun and elements, not to mention tens of thousands of tourists in a day, in the off season!
+Closets full of relic bins - with intact terra cotta pots, urns, and bones - were covered with dust and completely exposed to the sun and elements, not to mention tens of thousands of tourists in a day in the off season.

-Overall, touring Pompeii was a highlight of our travels in southern Italy, and definitely hard to beat.
-It should rightfully be on any itinerary, along with Herculaneum, not too far from Pompeii.
-The experience was awe-inspiring and amazing to imagine life, and death, as it was back in August of 79 AD.
+But touring the ruins was a highlight of our travels in southern Italy, and definitely hard to beat.
+It should be on any itinerary, along with Herculaneum, not too far from Pompeii.
+The experience was awe-inspiring to imagine life and death as it was back in August of 79 AD.